July 30, 2025

 The list of countries in this table was compiled from the IFRS website, specifically from the continuously updated jurisdictional consultations page and the IFRS 2024 Progress Report on Climate-related Disclosures.

 For the purposes of this evaluation, full adoption of IFRS S2 is defined as no modifications made to the standard’s text.
-Partial adoption applies if amendments are made to the IFRS S2 standards in their exposure drafts, and indication that the standards are only IFRS S2 aligned denotes that the jurisdiction has created its own standards entirely with alignment with the IFRS S2.
+Partial adoption applies if amendments are made to the IFRS S2 standards in their exposure drafts, and an indication that the standards are only IFRS S2 aligned denotes that the jurisdiction has created its own standards entirely with alignment with the IFRS S2.
 Countries without available data, are noted on the IFRS website as having declared adoption, but specific information is yet forthcoming.